 When you can find employees whose services provide significantly greater value than the cost of hiring them, your business can scale — without spending countless hours posting job descriptions and rifling through an endless stack of resumes yourself.

 Partner with 4 Corner Resources to Attract the Most Qualified Job Applicants

-4 Corner Resources (4CR) is a nationally-recognized recruitment agency headquartered in central Florida and continually ranked among leading Orlando staffing agencies.
+We are a nationally-recognized recruitment agency headquartered in central Florida and continually ranked among leading Orlando staffing agencies.
 We also work with companies of all sizes across the United States to fill everything from high-volume jobs to specialized positions.
-No matter what kind of position you are looking to fill, we can help — we offer a variety of staffing solutions including direct hire recruiting, contract/temporary staffing, contract-to-hire staffing, and payrolling services.
+No matter what kind of position you are looking to fill, we can help — we offer a variety of staffing solutions, including direct hire recruiting, contract staffing, contract-to-hire staffing, and payrolling services.